 How bump-up CDs work

-Terms for bump-up CDs vary, but most are around two or three years.
-Since the CD does give the holder the ability to bump the rate up, most bump-up CDs have slightly lower interest rates than other CDs.
+Since the CD gives the holder the ability to bump up the rate, most bump-up CDs have slightly lower interest rates than traditional CDs.
 The required minimum amount for a bump-up CD also varies among different financial institutions, though some have minimums as low as $500.

 Many bump-up CDs permit a single rate increase, but some (especially those for longer terms) permit multiple bump-ups.
-There may be rules concerning how much you can bump the rate up at one time.
+There may be rules concerning how much you can bump up the rate at one time.
 It is always best to check with your financial institution to see what the terms and conditions are for the CD.

-Also keep in mind, if you take your money out of a CD before the maturity date, you can expect to pay a penalty.
-Unless it’s a no-penalty CD.
+Also, keep in mind that if you take your money out of a CD before the maturity date, you can expect to pay a penalty, unless it’s a no-penalty CD.

 Bump-up CD example